openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 #######################################

 This section describes how to start the components in the Open edX developer stack.
-To do this, you must connect to the Devstack virtual machine, and then start each component.
+To do this, you must connect to the devstack virtual machine, and then start each component.

 .. contents::